rhrazdil/bridge-filtering-cni/README.md

 ```

 Description of API fields:
+- subnet:
-cidr - network subnet in format <network_address>/<mask>
+  - cidr - network subnet in format: \<network_address\>/\<mask\>
-except - list of IP addresses or IP ranges for which traffic should be dropped
+  - except - list of IP addresses or IP ranges for which traffic should be dropped
-protocol - either tcp or udp
+- port:
+  - protocol - protocol name in string, supported protocols are tcp, udp, icmp and icmpv6
-port - port or port range in string
+  - port - port or port range in string